bruth/devel.io/_posts/2014-08-22-provenance-techniques-for-crud.md

 > [Provenance](http://en.wikipedia.org/wiki/Provenance) (from the French *provenir*, "to come from") is the chronology of the ownership, custody or location of a historical object.
 The term was originally mostly used in relation to works of art, but is now used in similar senses in a wide range of fields, including archaeology, paleontology, archives, manuscripts, printed books, and science and computing.

-In the clinical research and healthcare fields (where I work), provenance is essential due to the wide variability and high veracity (uncertainty) of the data.
-Much of healthcare data is free-text or in formats that require heavy processing before being used in secondard applications.
-Changes to data increases the likelihood of error during the process and increases it's uncertainy unless it is known how the data was derived from it's source.
+In the clinical research and healthcare fields (where I work), provenance is essential due to the breadth and variability of domains and data formats.
+Much of healthcare data is free-text or in formats that require heavy processing before being used in secondary applications.
+Data processing increases the likelihood of error and descreases its certainy at every (non-trivial) step unless it is known how the data was derived from its source.

 Putting in the effort to apply these simple techniques to your applications or processes will increase the trustworthiness, reliability, and overall quality of the data.